Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 One may wonder if consolidating previously disjoint implementations into a

 previously separate concerns.
-Each of the previously load
+Each of the previously loaded files could've

 become its own module extension.
 However, there's something to be said for